France in the Eurovision Song Contest 1970: National final

 By the fifth and sixth Saturdays, the juries had selected four songs to participate in the two semi-finals, with semi consisting of two songs.
 The winner of each semi-final went to the final round which was held on February 21, 1970 and hosted by Dany Danielle and Sylvain Deschamps.
-At the final, Guy Bonnet won with "Marie-Blanche" over Daniel Beretta and Isabelle Aubret's "Olivier, Olivia".
+At the final, "Marie-Blanche" performed by Guy Bonnet won over "Olivier, Olivia" performed by Daniel Beretta and Isabelle Aubret.

 At Eurovision

-Guy Bonnet performed "Marie-Blanche" sixth on the night, before the United Kingdom's Mary Hopkin with "Knock Knock, Who's There?", and following Belgium's Jean Vallée with "Viens l'oublier".
+Guy Bonnet performed "Marie-Blanche" sixth on the night, before the United Kingdom's "Knock Knock, Who's There?" by Mary Hopkin, and following Belgium's "Viens l'oublier" by Jean Vallée.
 At the close of voting, the song received eight points: three from Ireland, two from Monaco and Yugoslavia, and one from Italy, placing it fourth out of the twelve entrants.
-Each country had a jury of ten who gave one point to their favorite song.
+Each participating broadcaster assembled a ten-member jury panel who gave one point to their favorite song each.